 $ docker run --rm --net host eclipse/che-ip:nightly

-To run Che in single-user mode, enter:
+To run Che in single-user mode, run the command below.
+Note that

 $ docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v /local/path:/data eclipse/che start

-/local/path can be any path on your local machine where you want to store Che data and projects.
 Once Che has started, it can be accessed at

 Running single-user Che on OpenShift